unitedwewillrize-beep/gor-echoes-initiation/Context.md

 ## 5. Sequencing Rule (don't skip ahead)
 Frontend shell for all 5 stages comes first.
 Backend (Supabase + generateResult.js + AI call) only gets built once the full frontend flow exists to plug it into.
+Build the 5-phase sequence as a config-driven state machine (array of phase objects + currentIndex/next()/back()) rather than hardcoded inline order.
+Input capture (typed for V1) should be its own swappable module, not baked into the phase component — keeps voice input addable later without a rewrite.